still-standing/running-adventures/pages/pages-root-folder/index.md

 layout: frontpage

 widget1:
-  title: "The running"
+  title: "The Running"
   url: '/running/'
   image: images/andrea-leopardi-1296436-unsplash_header_small.jpg
   text: 'This section is all about a journey in the long distance running world.'
 widget2:
-  title: "The standing"
+  title: "The Races"
   image: images/austris-augusts-140145-unsplash_small.jpg
   url: '/races/'
-  text: 'Running for fun is pretty cool, but it can be made even more interesting...
+  text: 'Running for fun is pretty cool, but it can be even more interesting...
   Training for a race,
-  standing in front of the starting line waiting for the race to start, run like crazy, and crossing the finish line, is even better.
+  standing in front of the starting line waiting for the race to start, run like crazy, and crossing the finish line, is definitely better.
   This section is all about the races of the muffin.'
 widget3:
-  title: "And the muffin"
+  title: "And The Story"
   url: '/story/'
   image: images/chang-duong-398144-unsplash_small.jpg
   text: 'How to make it even more interesting?
-  Being surrounded by a band of good friends!
+  Being surrounded by a band of friends!
 Or better said, a real dream team!
-  This section is all about the unfiltered story behind the scene of the dream team and the muffin.'
+  This section is all about the unfiltered story of the dream team and the muffin.'
 #
 # Use the call for action to show a button on the frontpage
 #